 Modern Slavery Statement

 We have a zero tolerance approach to any form of modern slavery and are committed to ensuring effective processes are in place to safeguard against any form of modern slavery taking place within the organisation or supply chain.

-Our Modern Slavery Statement 2020-21 is made in accordance with s.54 of the Modern Slavery Act 2015.
+Our Modern Slavery Statement 2023/2024 is made in accordance with section 54 of the Modern Slavery Act 2015.

 Report a Concern